 Answer Question About Employer Sponsored Insurance

-If you or your family members are offered insurance through a workplace, be sure to indicate that on your application.
+If you or your family members are offered insurance through your workplace, be sure to indicate that on your application.
 If you don’t, your eligibility may be determined incorrectly.

-If your insurance through work costs less than 9.5% of the your household income, then any coverage offered to your family by the employer is automatically considered affordable.
+If your insurance through work costs less than 9.5% of the your household income to cover just you, then any coverage offered to your family by the employer is automatically considered affordable.
 This is true even if the price to cover your family costs more than 9.5% of your household income.

 Enter All Your ID Numbers Correctly

 When you’re entering your Social Security number, Permanent Resident Card (Green Card), or other documents, be sure to double check all numbers are correct.

 If Washington Healthplanfinder asks you for your alien receipt number, it’s located on the back and bottom of your U.S. permanent resident card (I-551) in the first line of characters.
 The alien receipt number has three alpha characters followed by ten numeric characters.
 For date of entry, use your “resident since” date from your green card.

 Providing Your Income

 You should enter your gross monthly income in your application.
 This is the income amount you get before taxes or other deductions or reductions, including garnishments, over-payments or child support payments.

 For more information about estimating your yearly income, visit www.healthcare.gov/income-and-household-information/how-to-report.